-If it is determined that the amount stolen was $750 or more, or the item stolen constituted “special property” like a firearm, credit card, or a vehicle, it will be charged as a felony.
+Suppose it is determined that the amount stolen was $750 or more of the item stolen constituted “special property” like a firearm, credit card, or vehicle.
+In that case, it will be charged as a felony.
 (Even without the presence of burglary or robbery)

 The intended crime does NOT have to be stealing.
-We see cases where the intended crime was assault, domestic assault, kidnapping, or murder, but it can be almost any crime.
+We see cases where the intended crime is assault, domestic assault, kidnapping, or murder, but it can be almost any crime.

 Burglary is ALWAYS considered a felony in Missouri, unlike most stealing crimes that are considered a misdemeanor.

-Robbery is stealing from a person, with the added use of force or threatened force.
+Robbery involves taking property from a person with the added use of force or threatened force.
 Examples of force might include:

-The colloquial term for robbery is “mugging” because of the threatened or actual use of force.
+The colloquial term for robbery is “mugging” because of the threatened or actual use of force, for example, an armed robbery.
 Robbery is always treated much more seriously in court.

-In Missouri, Robbery 1st Degree is considered a “dangerous felony,” which means that a person convicted of the offense must serve at least 85% of their sentence before being eligible for parole.
+In Missouri, a robbery in the 1st degree is considered a “dangerous felony,” which means that a person convicted of the offense must serve at least 85% of their sentence before being eligible for parole.

 In addition to the types of charges, there are varying degrees, which could significantly affect a case’s outcome.
-A misdemeanor is punishable by small fines and up to a year in jail, while a felony charge can land you in prison for up to 30 years with limited chance for parole, depending on the circumstances.
+A misdemeanor is punishable by small fines and up to a year in jail.
+At the same time, a felony charge can land you in prison for up to 30 years with a limited chance for parole, depending on the circumstances.